karunakarrao/DevOps/git/Git.md

 -----------------------------------------
 in opensource git projects, thousands of contributers are there, so every one can't be the contributer to the project. so you can fork the project and do the changes, and you can create pull request. if the owner of project think your changes are worth while they can approve the changes. and merge in to the project.

-fork the git repo then clone the repo do the changes, push the changes to your forked repo then raise a pull request to thee main repo. thanks how the read permission users can contribute to the repo.
+fork the git repo then clone the repo to do the changes, push the changes to your forked repo then raise a pull request to thee main repo. thanks how the read permission users can contribute to the repo.

 rebase:
 ------------------------------------------
 rebase will combine number of commits your wish to combine can be bind to gether.

     $ git checkout master    --> first checkout master branch
-    $ git pull origin master    --> pull remote repo changees to master
+    $ git pull origin master --> pull remote changes to local master branch
     $ git checkout feature   --> change to your working branch
-    $ git rebase master         --> get up to date with master branch in your local working branch(feature)
+    $ git rebase master      --> get upto-date with master branch in your local working branch(feature)

     $ git rebase -i HEAD~3   --> it will merge latest 3 commits in to 1 single commit.
-    $ git reset --hard ORIG_HEAD   --> this will reset back to previous state.
+    $ git reset --hard ORIG_HEAD   --> this will revert the above step and reset back to previous state.

 cherry-pick:
 -------------------------------------------